chadfawcett/knit2yarns/markdown/sessions/the-shift-cowl.md

 ---
-date: 2019-03-02T21:09:57.544Z
+date: 2019-04-13T18:11:41.536Z
-image_url: /img/uploads/img_7751.jpg
 title: The Shift Cowl
-description: >
+description: >-
-  This gorgeous cowl is Colourwork using slipped stitches.
-An easier way to achieve the same look.
+  This cowl is colour work without the fuss.
+Slip stitches create the pattern in this very popular knit.
 price: 25
-price_details: 'Plus supplies, Pattern purchase required'
+price_details: "(\_Pattern purchase required )"
+meta_1: "April 13\_ 1-3:30"
-meta_1: ' '
+meta_2: ' '
-meta_2: 'March 2,  1:00- 3:30 p.m.'
 ---